Like every instrument, there is a learning curve for new drummers.

 Yes, you’ll need to tune the drum kit.

 The drum heads for the toms and bass drums come separate, so you’ll need to put them together.

 No worries though because The Pocket Kit comes with the required video tutorials.

-All you need to do is to login at ThePocketKit.com with the details that come with your kit.
+All you need to do is to login to your ThePocketKit.com account with the details that come with your kit.